xichaow/bank_statement_poc/README.md

 ## Usage

 1. Configure your AWS credentials and environment variables
-2. Place your PDF credit card statements in the configured S3 bucket under the specified bucket (BUCKET_NAME) and prefix (PDF_BUCKET_PREFIX)
+2. Upload your PDF credit card statements to the configured S3 bucket under the specified prefix (PDF_BUCKET_PREFIX)
 3. Run the processor:
    ```
    python bedrock_statement_processing.py